Jkeeling94/eco_dispose_cli/README.md

 ## What is WEEE?

 WEEE stands for *Waste Electrical and Electronic Equipment*.
-These regulations ensure that electronic devices are disposed of safely and responsibly to reduce environmental impact and prevent harmful waste.
+These regulations ensure that electronic devices are disposed of safely and responsibly to reduce environmental impact and prevent environmental harm

 ---